xiexbing/xiexbing.github.io/_pages/about.md

   - /about.html
 ---

 I am an HPC systems engineer at Oak Ridge National Laboratory.
-I conduct system research and emphasize on several areas: file systems, machine learning frameworks, and high performance computing.
+I conduct system research and emphasize on several areas: file systems, machine learning frameworks, and performance monitoring and profiling at supercomputing facilities.

 News
 ======